Convoy HX 72: Action

 As the convoy broke up, two more ships were hit; U-100 sank Simla, while U-32 damaged Collegian.

 This was the end of the action; HX 72 was scattered, but the U-boats were unable to pursue, as the presence of the escorts had forced them to submerge.
 The remaining ships of HX 72 proceeded independently, while the escorts tried to gather the convoy back together, but no further attacks took place and all remaining ships reached port safely.

 Conclusion

 HX 72 had lost 11 ships of 72,727 gross register tons, of which Kretschmer sank three and Schepke seven ships.

-Whilst undoubtedly a victory, and a vindication of Donitz's wolfpack tactic, most of the UBW's successes were achieved by two of its aces using their high-risk tactic of penetrating the convoy to attack from within.
+Whilst undoubtedly a victory, and a vindication of Dönitz's wolfpack tactic, most of the UBW's successes were achieved by two of its aces using their high-risk tactic of penetrating the convoy to attack from within.
 The other boats following the more traditional approach from the flank, and at longer range, were far less successful.